Organic fiducial inference: Examples with discrete data and little pre-data knowledge

-It is evident that there is almost no difference between the two histograms in Figures~2(a) and~2(b), and as was the case for the histograms in Figures~1(a) and~1(b), they are both closely approximated by the posterior density that is based on the Jeffreys prior for the problem of interest.
-Furthermore, using a very similar line of reasoning to the one that in Section~\ref{sec3} was used to argue that, under certain assumptions, the distribution function that corresponds to the fiducial density $f(p\,|\,x)$ should be regarded as being externally very strong, it can also be argued, under the same assumptions about the set $R$ and the resolution $\lambda$, that if $x>0$, the distribution function that corresponds to the fiducial density of current interest, i.e.\ $f(\tau\,|\,x)$, should also be regarded as being externally very strong.
+With regard to the interpretation of the fiducial density $f(\tau\,|\,x)$ in terms of the framework of generalised subjective probability, we can apply a very similar line of reasoning to one that was used in Section~\ref{sec3} to evaluate the relative external strength of the fiducial distribution function of $p$.
+In particular, using this line of reasoning it can be argued that, if we had no or very little pre-data knowledge about the event rate $\tau$ and if $x>0$ then, under the same assumptions about the reference set of events $R$ and the range of the resolution $\lambda$ that were made in this earlier section and in Section~\ref{sec4}, the fiducial distribution function of $\tau$, i.e.\ the distribution function that corresponds to the density function $f(\tau\,|\,x)$, should be regarded as being externally very strong.